 Steps in the Eviction Process

-Despite your best efforts, your tenant hasn’t remedied the problem.
-Now it’s time to start the eviction process.
+Despite your best efforts, the renter hasn’t remedied the problem.
+It’s time to start the eviction process.
 Remember, every state has different laws dictating the necessary steps and associated fees.
 Be sure to review those laws and consult an attorney before taking action.

 1. Post the Notice

-The first step is to post the Notice to the tenant.
-The notice informs the tenant of the issue, how it can be resolved, and how long they have to resolve it.
+The first step is to post the notice to the tenant, which informs the tenant of the issue, how they can resolve it, and how long they have to do so.
 The most common notice types are:

-• A pay or quit notice states that their rent is past due and provides a specific period to pay the past due rent in full, including any late fees, or they must vacate the property.
+A pay or quit notice states that the rent is past due and provides a specific period to pay the past due rent in full, including any late fees.
+If they don’t pay, they must vacate the property.

-• A cure or quit notice is served when a tenant violates a lease provision other than the payment of rent, such as having a pet, a roommate, or excessive noise.
+A cure or quit notice is served when a tenant violates a lease provision other than the payment of rent, like having a pet, a roommate, or excessive noise.
 The tenant can fix the problem (generally within a few days of receiving the written notice) or vacate the property.

-Both notices are usually 3-day notices, meaning that after the three days have passed, you can file with the court.
-Note that the three days usually only apply to business days, not weekends or holidays.
+Both notices are usually 3-day notices—after the three days have passed, you can file with the court.
+Keep in mind that the three days typically only apply to business days, not weekends or holidays.

 2. File With the Court

-Once the notice period has passed, you can file with the court.
+Once the notice period has passed, you can file with the court, which typically occurs immediately after the conclusion of the notice period.
 Check local and state government websites for all necessary forms, documents, and fees.
-You don’t want to show up unprepared.
-It’s strongly encouraged that you hire an attorney to guide you through this process, especially if you’ve never gone through an eviction process before.

 3. Default Judgment or Go to Trial

-If the tenant responds and files an “Answer,” they intend to fight the eviction.
+If the renter responds and files an Answer, they intend to fight the eviction.
 The trial will be set once they file a response with the court, typically within the next month.
-Additional delays might occur if the tenant files pre-trial motions or requests formal discovery (interrogatories/depositions).
+But beware of additional delays that might occur if the tenant files pre-trial motions or requests formal discovery (interrogatories/depositions).

-Once the judge has heard both sides, they will make a decision.
-There are two possible outcomes: the judge will support your side, resulting in the tenant vacating the property, or they will side with the tenant, allowing them to remain in the property.
+Once the judge has heard both sides, they’ll make a decision.
+The judge will either support you, and the tenant will have to vacate the property.
+Or they’ll side with the tenant, allowing them to remain on the property.

-If you win the case, a Writ of Possession will be issued, and the sheriff will post a notice to the tenant.
-Soon after, the sheriff lockout will take place.
-This is necessary to change the locks and prevent the tenant from accessing the property.
+If you win the case, the court will issue a Writ of Possession and the sheriff will post a notice to the tenant.
+Soon after, the sheriff lockout will take place—a necessary step that involves changing the locks to prevent the tenant from accessing the property.

-The judge can also order your tenant to cover a variety of expenses, such as back rent, damages, penalties, attorney fees, and court fees.
-If your tenant wins, you may be responsible for covering the costs associated with the case.
+The judge can also order your tenant to cover various expenses, like back rent, damages, penalties, attorney fees, and court fees.
+But if your tenant wins, you may be responsible for covering the costs associated with the case.

-So what can you do to prevent an eviction?
+So, what can you do to prevent an eviction?
 Implementing a rigorous tenant screening process is your best first line of defense.
-Your screening process acts as the wall preventing unqualified, bad tenants from making it into your property.
+Your screening process acts as the wall, preventing unqualified, bad tenants from moving into your property.

 Including fraud detection in your screening process can be a big help, too.
-Instead of risking a denied application, applicants alter their financial documents to make it look like they have a certain level of income or high bank account balances–when in reality, they don’t.
+Instead of risking a denied application, some applicants alter their financial documents to make it look like they have a certain income or high bank account balances—in reality, they don’t.

-Fraud detection platforms like Snappt are designed to catch these fake bank statements and pay stubs during the application process – before the tenant makes it into your property.
-To learn more, schedule a free demo.
+Fraud detection platforms like Snappt are designed to catch fake bank statements and pay stubs during the application process, minimizing your risk.

-Lastly, make sure you have an ironclad lease agreement in place.
-The lease helps the tenant understand what is expected of them and protects you should anything go to court.
+Lastly, make sure you have an ironclad lease agreement.
+The lease helps the renter understand what’s expected of them and protects you should anything go to court.

 Eviction Laws and Processes by State